Flying the Flag (For You)

-"Flying the Flag (For You)" is a song performed by British pop/bubblegum dance group Scooch.
+"Flying the Flag (For You)" is a song performed by British bubblegum pop dance group Scooch.
 The official single version was available from 30 April 2007 and was released as a physical CD single in the following week, on 7 May 2007.
 The song debuted on the UK Singles Chart at No. 5 and peaked at this position.
 It also charted in Ireland at number 48.